ibm-messaging/mq-jms-spring/README_TESTCONTAINERS.md

 * com.ibm.com:mq-java-testcontainer
 * com.ibm.com:mq-jms-spring-testcontainer

-The intention is eventually to release these jar files to Maven Central in the same way as other MQ java packages.
-Initially however, just to give early access and to validate that the components have the right options, features and overall shape, only the source code is available via this repository.
-You can then build the jar files and use them from your own environment.

 I'm not going to go into details about using the `testcontainers` framework and how it fits into testing strategies.
 The intention is that this MQ support enables all of the common testing patterns in the same way as other resources.

 While the testcontainers project has packages for a variety of languages, for now we are only providing a Java version.

 ## Container image licensing
 *NOTE:* The default container referenced in the `MQContainer` class points at the MQ Advanced for Developers image.
 That image has license restrictions, constraining it to internal development and unit testing.
 See [here](https://www.ibm.com/support/customer/csol/terms/?id=L-HYGL-6STWD6&lc=en) for full terms.

 Other licensed container images can be used that do not have the same restrictions.
 Just name the appropriate image in the